exponea/exponea-android-sdk/Documentation/push-notifications.md

 ### Respond to push notifications

-When [creating a push notification](https://documentation.bloomreach.com/engagement/docs/mobile-push-notifications#creating-a-new-notification) in the Engagment web app, you can choose from three different actions to be performed when tapping the notification or additional buttons displayed with the notification.
+When [creating a push notification](https://documentation.bloomreach.com/engagement/docs/mobile-push-notifications#creating-a-new-notification) in the {user.mkg} web app, you can choose from three different actions to be performed when tapping the notification or additional buttons displayed with the notification.

 #### Open app